commitech/blackbird/docs/method.md

 `user` : User object.
 Required parameter : `id`

 `specific_duties` : Array of specific duty objects.
 Required parameter on each of the specific duty object : `duty_id`, `day`, `month`, `year`

+*Authorization : This method must only be called by admin or a non-admin the user that is specified.
+Call from other user will result in a Unauthorized Access error.*

 ### duty/assign_permanent_duty